-On 18 October for Anti-Slavery Day we invite churches, communities, businesses and individuals to sign-up to the pledge to Make It Slavery Free.
+This year, Anti-Slavery Day falls on Tuesday 18th October.
+To mark Anti-Slavery Day, we invite churches, communities, businesses and individuals to sign-up to the pledge to Make It Slavery Free.

 Whether you’ve been working on anti-slavery projects for years or are only just hearing about this heinous crime for the first time, we can all do something to help make our communities Slavery Free.

 Any action, no matter how small, could change or save the life of somebody in desperate circumstances.
 We therefore invite you to take a pledge to commit to delivering three anti-slavery actions this year.
 This could include setting up a social action project, making a commitment to ethical purchasing or simply using the Safe Car Wash App.

 As part of the campaign, we have created Make It Slavery Free posters which are available to order from Christian Publishing & Outreach.
 Some of these posters can be customised to include your name and the actions you will take.
 You can then display the poster in your church, business or anywhere to remind you of the steps you have committed to taking.